What is Codependency?

 Are Codependent Characteristics Genetic or Learned?

-Traits of codependency vary from person to person and are often experienced in all kinds of relationships at different degrees.
+Traits of codependency vary from person to person and are often experienced in all kinds of relationships to different degrees.
 Codependency isn’t necessarily a genetic physical or emotional trait.
-However, it can be passed down through learned behavior, often times subconsciously within family groups and generations.
+However, it can be passed down through learned behavior, oftentimes subconsciously within family groups and generations.
 The best producers or codependent habits are dysfunctional families.
 What is a dysfunctional family?
 Any family that ignores real issues (“the elephant in the room”), suppresses each others’ feelings or fails to encourage honest open communication and healthy relational understanding between one another.

 “Learned” codependency can be seen in a family with one struggling alcoholic parent and one highly anxious, codependent parent.
 The parent with alcoholism might do little for the family, while the codependent feel the need to do everything to protect the kids, the reputation of the family, as well as him or herself.
 Because the alcoholic parent is regularly under the influence of alcohol, they may likely fail to provide what their family needs him or her to provide.
 Therefore, the other parent (codependent) picks up the slack in order to not step on their anyone’s toes and instead try to maintain the peace.